PySide6.QtUiTools.QUiLoader

 Creates a new layout with the given parent and name using the class specified by className.

-The function is also used internally by the QUiLoader class whenever it creates a widget.
-Hence, you can subclass QUiLoader and reimplement this function to intervene process of constructing a user interface or widget.
+The function is also used internally by the QUiLoader class whenever it creates a layout.
+Therefore, you can subclass QUiLoader and reimplement this function to intervene in the process of constructing a user interface or widget.
 However, in your implementation, ensure that you call QUiLoader ‘s version first.

 Parameters: